-Symptoms of neck pain can include: headaches, pain in the shoulder, arm or hand, reduced range of motion in the neck, numbness, weakness, and slower reflexes in the arms, legs, hands and feet.
-If you are experiencing minor neck pain, you may be experiencing early symptoms of arthritis.
-Osteoarthritis can begin as young as thirty and symptoms may begin to appear years after the disease begins.
+If you are experiencing ongoing neck pain, you may be experiencing early symptoms of arthritis.
+Osteoarthritis can begin as young as thirty, and symptoms may begin to appear years after the disease begins.

-A strain or spasm of the muscles in the neck or inflammation of the neck can be the causes of the neck pain we feel.
-Pain in the neck can also be caused by injury such as whiplash or a blow to the head or neck while playing sports.
-Cervical disk degeneration, a pinched nerve, meningitis, influenza, a heart attack or torticollis, can also be causes of neck pain.
-Anything that causes stress on the muscles in the upper body and arms, including poor posture, and sleeping on a pillow that is too high, can be causes of localized neck pain.
+A strain or spasm of the muscles in the neck or inflammation of the neck may be a cause of the neck pain you feel.
+Pain in the neck can also be caused by injuries such as whiplash or a blow to the head or neck while playing sports.
+Cervical disk degeneration, disc herniation, a pinched nerve, meningitis, influenza, a heart attack, or torticollis can also be causes of neck pain.
+Anything that causes stress on the muscles in the upper body and arms, including poor posture and sleeping on a pillow that is too high, can be causes of localized neck pain.

 Many patients are tired of ‘managing’ their chronic pain with NSAID or narcotic medications, various therapies, and exercises.
 Unfortunately, in many cases, these methods do not take care of the cause of the pain.